-We now present an algorithm, called MaleWeaklyStable 1, that takes as input an SMP P and, either returns a male optimal weakly-stable marriage for P, or the string 'I don't know'.
-This algorithm is sound but not complete: if the algorithm returns a marriage, then it is weakly stable and male-optimal; however, it may fail to return a male-optimal marriage even if there is one.
+We now present an algorithm, called Male Weakly Stable Algorithm (Algorithm 1), that either return a male optimal weakly-stable matching in SMPs (if there is one), or it returns the string 'I don't know'.
+This algorithm is sound but not complete: it may fail to return a male-optimal matching even if there is one.
 We assume that the women express strict total orders over the men.
 If they don't, we simply pick any linearization.
-The algorithm exploits the extended GS algorithm [8], and at every step orders the free men by increasing number of their current top choices (i.e., the alternatives that are undominated).
-List L contains the current ordered sequence of free men.
-More precisely, our algorithm works as follows.
-It takes in input an SMP P, and it computes the list L of free men.
-At the beginning all the men are unmarried, and thus L contains them all.
-Then, we continue to check the following cases on the man m which is the first element of L, until they do not occur any longer:
+Notice that this assumption is typical in the context of matching hospitals to doctors, where some hospitals with many applicants may need to include ties in their lists [10], while the applicants are able to order strictly the hospitals.
+The algorithm exploits the extended GS algorithm [7], and at every step orders the free men by increasing number of their current top choices (i.e., the alternatives that are undominated).

+Our algorithm works as follows.
+It takes in input an SMP P, and it computes an ordered list L of the free men according to the number of their top choices such that the men with just one choice come first.
+Notice that L always contains the list of all free men.
+At the beginning all the men are unmarried, and thus L contains all the men.
+Then, the following cycle is performed:

-- If the set of top choices of m contains exactly one unmarried woman, say w, m proposes to w and, since we are using the extended GS algorithm, the proposal is accepted.
-Then, all men that are strictly worse than m in w's preferences are removed from w's preference list, and w is removed from the preference lists of these men.
-Then, m is removed from L and L is ordered again, since the top choices of some men may now be smaller. - If m has a single top choice, say w, that is already married, m proposes to w and w accepts the proposal.
-Then, she breaks the engagement with her current partner, say m', and all men that are strictly worse than m in w's preferences are removed from w's preference list, and w is removed from the preference lists of these men.
-Then, m is removed from L, m' becomes free and is put back in L, and L is ordered again.
+- While the first element of L, say m, is a man with exactly one unmarried woman or a man with a single top choice that is already married, the algorithm performs the following steps: - If m has exactly one unmarried woman in his top choice, say w, he makes the proposal and, since we are using extending GS, the proposal is accepted and all the men that are strictly worse than m in w's preferences are removed and w is removed from the preference lists of these men.
+Then, m is removed from L and L is ordered again, since the top choices of some men may be reduced after the application of extended GS. - If m has a single top choice, say w, that is already married, then, since we are using extended GS, w accepts the proposal and she breaks the engagement with the previous man, say m'.
+Thus, m' is a new free man that must be put back in the ordered list L.

-When we exit from this cycle, we check if L is empty or not:
+When we exit from this cycle, L may be empty or not.
+In particular: